mdhiggins/sickbeard_mp4_automator/README.md

-                        Specify theMovieDB ID for a movie -nm, --nomove         Overrides and disables the custom moving of file options that come from output_dir and move-to -nc, --nocopy         Overrides and disables the custom copying of file options that come from output_dir and move-to -nt, --notag          Overrides and disables tagging when using the
+                        Specify theMovieDB ID for a movie -nm, --nomove         Overrides and disables the custom moving of file options that come from output_dir and move-to -m, --moveto          Override move-to value setting in autoProcess.ini changing the final destination of the file -nc, --nocopy         Overrides and disables the custom copying of file options that come from output_dir and move-to -nt, --notag          Overrides and disables tagging when using the